ztickm/hammidu-resume/packages/pdf-renderer/README.md

 Supports all configuration options from `scpdf`:
 - **Section ordering**: Control which sections appear and in what order
 - **Page breaks**: Add page breaks before or after specific sections
+- **Font sizing**: Adjust base font size and line height for more compact PDFs
 - **Custom layouts**: Perfect for multi-page resumes

 ## Development